 \subsection{Magnification of lenses by large-scale structure}

 Magnification, caused by the LSS between us and the lenses, changes the number density of the lens galaxy sample, while simultaneously inducing a shear on background galaxies.
-Thus, the observed shear signal differs from what is typically considered as the GGL signal, which is a correlation of matter associated to the lens galaxies and the background shear (Eq.\,\ref{eq:ggl_gtx_estimator}).
-The impact of the shear signal by magnification effects grows with increasing redshift as well as decreasing line-of-sight separations of lenses and sources.
-In the following, we consider a lowest-order correction for the magnification of the lenses by the LSS for the GGL signal of a flux- or volume-limited lens sample \citep[see, e.g.,][]{2008PhRvD..78l3517Z,2009PhDThesisHartlap}.
-We stress that this correction ignores the magnification of sources, which will be treated in the next subsection.
+Thus, the observed shear signal differs from what is typically considered as the GGL signal, which is a correlation of lens galaxy positions and the shear on background galaxies (Eq.\,\ref{eq:ggl_gtx_estimator}).
+In this correlation, the lens galaxies are connected by the galaxy bias to their surrounding matter, which induces a shear in the background galaxies.
+Magnification by intervening matter structures alters this rather simple picture.
+Since for larger lens redshifts more intervening matter is present, the impact of magnification effects grows with increasing redshift.
+On the other hand, the impact is reduced with increasing line-of-sight separations of lenses and sources.
+In the following, we consider a lowest-order correction for the magnification of the lenses by the LSS for the GGL signal of a flux- or volume-limited lens sample \citep[see, e.g.][]{2008PhRvD..78l3517Z,2009PhDThesisHartlap,Thiele2020}.
+We stress that this correction ignores the magnification of sources, which is treated in the next sub-section.

 In the weak lensing regime, we can approximate the magnification by \(\mu \approx 1+2\kappa\), valid if $\kappa\ll 1$, $|\gamma|\ll 1$.
-Then the number count magnification (\ref{eq:numchange}) of the observed number density of lenses $n_{\rm d}(\bol{\theta})$ at redshift \zd\ on the sky is for a flux-limited sample
+Then, the number count magnification (\ref{eq:numchange}) of the observed number density of lenses $\nd(\bol{\theta})$ at redshift \zd\ on the sky is, for a flux-limited sample,

-where $n_{\rm d,0}$ denotes the lens number density without magnification, $\bar{n}_{\rm d}$ denotes the mean lens number density, $\ad$ denotes the local slope of the lenses at the limiting magnitude, and \(\kappa^\mathrm{LSS}\) denotes the convergence due to matter structures between us and the lenses.
+where $n_\mathrm{d,0}$ denotes the lens number density without magnification, $\bar{n}_\mathrm{d}$ denotes the mean lens number density, $\ad$ denotes the local slope of the lenses at the limiting magnitude, and \(\kappa^\mathrm{LSS}\) denotes the convergence due to matter structures between us and the lenses.
 Thus, in the presence of magnification, the expected signal is modified to

 where $\gt^\mathrm{nomagn}$ denotes the tangential shear signal without magnification, and the LSS shear signal is